COMBINE-SKKU/adv_net_neurosci/README.md

 ### 3-1.
 Operating Principles

 - This is the **first semester this course has ever been offered**.
-Policies are not set in stone and may be improved at any point during the semester if a better approach emerges.
+Policies are not set in stone and may be improved depending on your experiences at any point during the semester if a better approach emerges.
 - All paper selection and presentations follow the principle of **serving each student's own research interests**.
 - Papers that are not your assigned presentation paper will be read **during class time on the day of discussion**.
 We aim to minimize any time commitment outside of class.